Yasirkhan26/CS351-AI-Project-Image-Stegnography/README.md

 # CS351-AI-Project-Image-Stegnography
 This project implements an advanced image steganography system using genetic algorithms to optimize the embedding process.
+The system employs various scanning patterns and bit-plane manipulation techniques to hide secret messages within host images while maintaining image quality.
+The genetic algorithm approach helps find optimal embedding parameters that maximize steganographic capacity while minimizing visual distortion.
+The implementation demonstrates how evolutionary computation can be applied to solve complex optimization problems in information hiding.